Polytechnic-Projects/Metagenomics-Amplicon-16S/README.md

 This repository contains a fully reproducible pipeline for processing 16S rRNA amplicon sequencing data from the BioProject **PRJNA1080611**.
 The dataset consists of 16 paired-end samples collected from hydrothermal vents and sequenced using two primer sets (V3V4 and V4V5).
 We performed read preprocessing, ASV inference, taxonomic classification, and diversity analysis.

-The goal is to compare the microbial diversity captured by each primer set and assess the community composition across samples.
+The objective is to reproduce the figures and results from the original paper (Smith et al., 2024), comparing the microbial diversity captured by each primer set and assessing the community composition across samples.

 ---